Skip to Main Content

 DGAC-compliant aerial cinematography across French airspace

-Here is how this works in practice.
-Our drone teams cover the entirety of French airspace under DGAC scenario rules — from sub-S1 hops over Normandy cliff lines and the Calanques National Park, to category-specific authorisations for low-altitude work along the Champs-Élysées rooftops, the Pont du Gard, and the lavender plateaus of Provence.
-Prefecture clearance for Paris airspace, NOTAM coordination near Nice Côte d'Azur and Lyon-Saint Exupéry, and Natura 2000 site-level sign-off in the Camargue are all handled before the trucks roll.
-Pilots are insured to a minimum of €5M, registered as European operators, and carry the LAPL-equivalent certifications that French production insurers actually verify.
+Our drone teams cover all French airspace under DGAC scenario rules.
+That spans sub-S1 hops over the Normandy cliff lines and the Calanques National Park, up to type-specific permits for low-altitude work along the Champs-Élysées rooftops, the Pont du Gard, and the lavender plateaus of Provence.
+We sort the prefecture clearance for Paris airspace, the NOTAM planning near Nice Côte d'Azur and Lyon-Saint Exupéry, and the Natura 2000 site-level sign-off in the Camargue before the trucks roll.
+Our pilots are insured to a minimum of €5M, registered as European operators, and hold the LAPL-equivalent certs that French production insurers really check.

-Here is the short of it.
-Sites scale to the brief: DJI Inspire 3 with X9 8K for episodic drama and high-end commercials, heavy-lift Freefly Alta X carrying ARRI Mini LF or RED V-Raptor for feature aerials over the Loire Valley châteaux, and compact Mavic 3 Cine packages for documentary units chasing weather in the Alps.
-Each shoot ships with a dedicated pilot, visual observer, and battery cycle plan.
-So your director can call the takes the same way they call a ground camera — without ever leaving the village or losing legality in controlled airspace.
+The gear scales to the brief.
+We bring the DJI Inspire 3 with X9 8K for episodic drama and high-end commercials, the heavy-lift Freefly Alta X with an ARRI Mini LF or RED V-Raptor for feature aerials over the Loire Valley châteaux, and compact Mavic 3 Cine packages for documentary units chasing weather in the Alps.
+Each shoot ships with its own pilot, visual observer, and battery cycle plan, so your director can call the takes just like a ground camera, without ever leaving the village or losing legality in controlled airspace.

 FAQ